silaspe/maths/docs/brainstorm.md

 $$ f(n + 1) = \frac{f(n)^2}{2} + \frac{1}{2} $$

-And coupled with the results that there is no threshold for one box I eat the threshold is 0 we don't have an inductive formula for the perfect strategy.
+And coupled with the results that there is no threshold for one box (i.e. the threshold is $0$), we now have an inductive formula for the perfect strategy.

 So, the answer to the original question for $n = 10$ is: If the first one is more than about $0.849$, then keep it, if not, then pass it.
 And if the second one is more than about $0.836$, then keep it, if not, then pass it.
 And if the third one is more than about $0.82$, then keep it, if not, then pass it.
 And if the fourth one is more than about $0.8$, then keep it, if not, then pass it.
 And if the fifth one is more than about $0.775$, then keep it, if not, then pass it.
 And if the sixth one is more than about $0.741$, then keep it, if not, then pass it.
 And if the seventh one is more than about $0.695$, then keep it, if not, then pass it.
 And if the eighth one is more than $0.625$, then keep it, if not, then pass it.
 And if the nineth one is more than $\frac{1}{2}$, then keep it, if not, then pass it.